Skip to main content

 Common Questions About Personal Injury Cases

-Personal Injury Law and You
+Personal Injury Law And You

 The area of personal injury law is a broad one.
 Known in legal parlance as “torts,” it is basic to every law student’s education and one of the first courses they study.
 The reason is simple: most cases argued in today’s law courts involve some form of personal injury, usually involving physical trauma resulting from an accident.
-A personal injury lawyer in Rockville MD from the firm of Daniel J. Wright can help if you have been injured due to someone else’s negligence, whether it is holding the individual or organization at fault responsible, or dealing with an insurance company acting in bad faith.
+Our lawyer can help if you have been injured due to someone else’s negligence, whether it is holding the individual or organization at fault responsible, or dealing with an insurance company acting in bad faith.
+Personal injury can also mean loss of property, a relationship, and even reputation.

 Physical Injury